OccultParrot/Tomogatch.ai/README.md

 ---

-Here is an enhanced version of your **Project Description** section with improved language and clearer details:

----

 ## **Project Description**

 **Tomogatch.AI** is an engaging and interactive virtual pet application developed using **React** for the client-side interface and **Node.js** + **Express** for the server.
 This unique platform allows users to build relationships with their AI-powered pets through real-time chat interactions, powered by **GPT-based AI**.